How to Start a Donut ShopLast updated on 9/23/2020

-- Keep Training in Mind: Each employee is going to have different work experience from the next, so it’s important to come up with a strong training plan that makes sure everyone has an understanding of their job.
+- Keep Training in Mind: Each employee is going to have different work experience from the next, so it’s important to come up with a strong training plan that prepares each staff member for their position.
+A successful training program also improves your employee retention rate.
 Make sure each employee is trained to work the cash register, both in the shop and at your drive-thru, as the point of sale is one of the most important parts of any business.
 Try keeping a strong focus on customer service and how to handle money.
 Furthermore, develop a training for donut making techniques, such as how to prepare dough, what goes into cutting donuts, and how to keep each donut looking uniform with the others.
 Additionally, you’ll want to train your staff on how to operate the equipment in your kitchen, including the oven and fryer.

 - Keep Track of Records: As an employer, it’s your responsibility to stay organized and keep records of every employee’s information.
 Maintaining accurate tax records is essential for tax season, as each employee will have to receive a W-2 form.
 Furthermore, it’s important to keep track of key dates so that you never fall behind on deadlines.

 9. Host a Soft Opening